Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: Nonlinear Stabilization via VCCM

-with $ \hat{f}(x,x,u)=f(x,u) $, where $ \chi(t)\in\R^{n},\,\mu(t)\in\R^m $ are the virtual state and control input, respectively, and the variable $ x $, taken as an exogenous input, is the state of the true system \eqref{eq:system}.
-We provide examples of such constructions throughout the remainder of the paper.
+with $ \ff(x,x,u)=f(x,u) $, where $ y(t)\in\R^{n},\, v(t)\in\R^m $ are the virtual state and input, respectively, and the variable $ x $, taken as an exogenous variable, is the state of the original system \eqref{eq:system}. \begin{remark} If $\ff$ is chosen to be linear in $y$ and $v$, the virtual system \eqref{eq:sys-virt} become a conventional global LPV embedding \cite{Toth2010SpringerBook}.
+By allowing for more general behavior embeddings (e.g. nonlinear parameter-varying embedding), we can further reduce the conservativeness due to embedding nature while providing a similar convex control formulation as the LPV embedding. \end{remark}